FastPictureViewer Codec Pack 2.2R3

 Installation:

 Double-click the file to launch the installer, then restart the computer at the end of the straightforward installation procedure.
-There is no web-registration, activation or license keys to type for the FastPictureViewer Codec Pack: you could be up and running just a few minutes from now!
+You could be up and running just a few minutes from now!

 The installer let users customize their setup on the Custom Setup page pictured below: it is possible to unselect some of the codecs if desired, but most people should find easier to accept the default options, which are to install everything, and simply click the Next button.

-Codecs are silent "system components" and there is no "executable program" in the package, so there is no shortuct or icon added to your desktop.
+Codecs are silent "system components" and there is no "executable program" in the package, so there is no shortcut or icon added to your desktop (screenshot taken from an earlier version).

 FastPictureViewer Codec Pack Installer Screenshot

-After restarting, Windows will begin displaying high quality miniature images instead of white, generic "document" icons, as pictured below on this web page.
-Additionally, Windows Vista and Windows 7 users will see their image's metadata displayed in Explorer's lower pane (which can be resized), and will be able to open images for larger viewing in Window's built-in photo viewers, as illustrated.
+After restarting, the Windows operating system will begin displaying high quality miniature images instead of white, generic "document" icons, as pictured below on this web page.
+Additionally, Windows Vista and Windows 7 users will see their image's metadata displayed in Explorer's lower pane (which can be resized), and will be able to open images for larger viewing in Window's built-in photo viewers, as illustrated on this web page.

 System requirements: